-- 196. For life and health business, mortality and morbidity rates are set on the basis of mortality and morbidity tables prepared by the Institute of Actuaries of Japan and verified by the JFSA.
-These tables are based on actual experience, plus a level of confidence calibrated at 97.7%. - 197.
+- 197. For life and health business, mortality and morbidity rates are set on the basis of mortality and morbidity tables prepared by the Institute of Actuaries of Japan and verified by the JFSA.
+These tables are based on actual experience, plus a level of confidence calibrated at 97.7%.12 - 198.
 For life and long-term non-life business, TP are currently discounted at 1.5% (from 2001 on).
-The fact that they are valued at a prescribed rate, rather than an economic rate, may raise questions as regards their resilience, insofar as the regulatory discount rate for liabilities is 1.5%, while the returns on bonds seem to be around 1.2%. - 198.
+The fact that they are valued at a adjusted rate, rather than a rate observed in the market, may raise questions as regards their resilience, insofar as the regulatory discount rate for liabilities is 1.5%, while the returns on bonds seem to be around 1.2%.
+We also note that there is a system in place in which an insurer is required to carry out future cash flow analysis at every fiscal year from the perspective of the appropriateness of technical provisions and, where deemed necessary, to accumulate additional reserves. - 199.
 To assess whether non-life TP were calculated in a prudent manner, the JFSA was asked to provide market aggregated loss triangles.
 As previously noted, however, the aggregated data may not cover all relevant LoBs or all relevant years of incurred losses.
-As a proportion of the initial loss estimation and estimated as of end year 2009, the result of the run-off for the three LoBs are as follows: losses incurred in 2006, increase of 3.3%; incurred in 2007, increase of 0.2%; incurred in 2008, decrease of 0.6%. - 199.
+As a proportion of the initial loss estimation and estimated as of end year 2009, the result of the run-off for the three LoBs are as follows: losses incurred in 2006, increase of 3.3%; incurred in 2007, increase of 0.2%; incurred in 2008, decrease of 0.6%. - 200.
 EIOPA asked the JFSA to provide an example of an anonymised report by the actuary of a non-life insurer.
 It was noted that the report provided did not in itself contain any data related to loss triangles.
-It was felt that the JFSA perhaps put too much reliance on insurers' actuaries, and should complement this reliance with their own assessment of the accuracy of TP and/or of the work of the actuaries'. - 200.
-Any comment on the accurate segmentation of TP must be qualified by the fact that there are only three LoBs where Japanese insurers have to disclose loss triangles, and, as outlined below, only six LoBs that are used to determine the insurance risk capital requirement. - 201.
+It was felt that the JFSA perhaps put too much reliance on insurers' actuaries, and should complement this reliance with their own assessment of the accuracy of TP and/or of the work of the actuaries'. - 201.
+Any comment on the accurate segmentation of TP must be qualified by the fact that there are only three LoBs where Japanese insurers have to disclose loss triangles, and, as outlined below, only six LoBs that are used to determine the insurance risk capital requirement. - 202.
 In response to one of EIOPA's further questions, the JFSA referred to Article II-2-1-4 (17) of the Supervisory Guideline, which lists the following eight LoBs: fire, marine, casualty, automobile, compulsory automobile liability, (general) liability, credit/guarantee insurance and other insurance.
-General liability and credit/guarantee insurance can however be classified under 'other insurance', as can any LoB where written premiums account for less than 5% of the insurer's total written premiums. - 202.
+General liability and credit/guarantee insurance can however be classified under 'other insurance', as can any LoB where written premiums account for less than 5% of the insurer's total written premiums. - 203.
 Non-life TP are not discounted, except for long-term business (see above).
-Nonlife long-term TP, in particular, include the refund reserve (¥787 trillion, or 36% of total non-life TP, which amount to ¥2,197 trillion).
-It follows that, strictly speaking, non-life TP are not market-consistently valued.
+Non-life long-term TP, in particular, include the refund reserve (¥787 trillion, or 42% of total non-life TP, which amount to ¥ 1,869 trillion).
+It follows that, strictly speaking, non-life long-term TP are not market-consistently valued.
 The JFSA has stated that (apart from the refund reserve) they have little in the way of long-tail TP, however, which qualifies this statement.

-&lt;sup>12 EIOPA understood that this level of confidence corresponded to an increase in mortality/morbidity rates of twice the standard deviation, under the assumption that the distributions of mortalitymorbidity rates were normal distributions.
+12 EIOPA understood that this level of confidence corresponded to an increase in mortality/morbidity rates of twice the standard deviation, under the assumption that the distributions of mortalitymorbidity rates were normal distributions.

-203. EIOPA notes that in 2012 the JFSA will take into account whether IFRS is endorsed as the mandatory accounting rules for listed companies in Japan.
+204. EIOPA notes that in 2012 the JFSA will take into account whether IFRS is endorsed as the mandatory accounting rules for listed companies in Japan.